alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 - Browsing items through a search query from the user
 - Modifying the cart
 - Starting the checkout process
-- Submitting and cancelling orders
+- Submitting and canceling orders

 ## High-Level System Overview
 On a set region, Users and Warehouses are going to make request to a Load Balancer (LB) with a Round-Robin technique.
 The LB would then redirect the request to a set of API servers.
-And the data would be writen to and read from the SQL table on that specific region
+And the data would be written to and read from the SQL table on that specific region

 The SQL table is preferred on this design, due to the natural structure of the data that we are dealing with.
 Whether it is:
 - Items